Hempvana Arrow Posture Review: Is It Safe and Effective?

 With this established, we’ll turn to experts to examine how effect back braces like this one could be.

-Conrad calls posture correctors “band aids” because he said they don’t get to the real cause of your bad posture: your spine and muscles are out of alignment.
+Dr. Conrad calls posture correctors “band-aids” because he said they don’t get to the real cause of your bad posture: your spine and muscles are out of alignment.
 A brace won’t fix this, he said.

-Basically, the Hempvana Arrow Posture may make your posture better while you wear it but the underlying issue—spine and muscle misalignment—is only being compensated for, not fixed.
+The Hempvana Arrow Posture may make your posture better while you wear it but the underlying issue—spine and muscle misalignment—is only being temporarily addressed, not permanently resolved.

 Dr. Cheryl Lee-Pow, a member of the American Chiropractic Board of Sports Physicians, said that if you continue to use a posture corrector and don’t strengthen the underlying muscle issue, your problems could get worse.